Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The dose received by the patient is approximately $ 3.1 \times 10^{-3}$ Gy.
+The dose received by the patient is approximately$ 3.1 \times 10^{-3}$ Gy.

 ### Part C

 #### Problem Summary
-Calculate the dose received by a person standing 1.5 m away from a $^{51}$ Cr source with an activity of 370 MBq for 0.25 hours, considering shielding.
+Calculate the dose received by a person standing 1.5 m away from a$^{51}$ Cr source with an activity of 370 MBq for 0.25 hours, considering shielding.

 #### Key Concepts
 - **Gamma Radiation**: Penetrating electromagnetic radiation arising from radioactive decay.